Toronto–York Spadina subway extension: Public art and architecture

 Stations on the extension (in keeping with the pattern of the original Spadina line) feature distinct station architecture and public art.
 TTC and City policy requires one percent of the budget to be spent on public art.
 However, the platform walls have no tiles or other cladding and are simply bare concrete, though structural elements on the platforms themselves are clad, as is the case with much of the Line 4 Sheppard stations.
-The interactive artwork at Pioneer Village has not been turned on due to concerns about displaying profanity, which would violate the 2009 revision of the TTC's by-law that prohibits the use of profanity.
+The interactive artwork at Pioneer Village, LightSpell, has not been turned on due to concerns about displaying profanity and insults, which would violate the 2009 revision of the TTC's by-law that explicitly prohibits the use of profanity.